Tuttotorna/MATHEMATICS-WITHOUT-REPRESENTATION/README.md

 Status

-This repository is intentionally minimal:
+This repository is intentionally minimal: dependency-free, post-hoc, representation-agnostic.

-dependency-free

-post-hoc

-representation-agnostic

-focused only on invariance residue

 It is meant as a standalone executable seed, not a full framework.

 ---

-## Larger Context (OMNIA / MB-X.01)
+Larger Context (OMNIA / MB-X.01)

 This repository is a minimal standalone seed on representation-free invariance.

 A larger structural measurement ecosystem (Ω-residue, saturation limits, stop certificates) is developed in the main OMNIA project:

-Main OMNIA repository:
 https://github.com/Tuttotorna/lon-mirror

-This repo remains intentionally lightweight and entry-level.
+---

-## Author
+Author

 Massimiliano Brighindi
 MB-X.01 / TruthΩ